github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

       my-company/my-library: "*"
       codeql/cpp-all: ~0.2.0

-Notice that ``"*"`` is specified as the version constraint for the library pack.
-Because the library pack is a source dependency, the version constraint is not needed since the library pack's content is always resolved from inside of the workspace.
+Notice that, for ``my-company/my-queries``, ``"*"`` is specified as the version constraint for the library pack in the ``dependencies`` block.
+The library pack is defined as a source dependency in ``codeql-workspace.yml``, so the version constraint is not needed since the library pack's content is always resolved from inside of the workspace.
 Any version constraint will be ignored in this case, but it is recommended to use ``"*"`` for source dependencies to avoid confusion.

 When ``codeql pack install`` is executed from the query pack directory, an appropriate version of ``codeql/cpp-all`` will be downloaded to the local package cache.
-Also, a ``codeql-pack.lock.yml`` file will be created that contains the resolved version of ``codeql/cpp-all``, but no entry for ``my-company/my-library`` since it is resolved from source.
+Also, a ``codeql-pack.lock.yml`` file will be created that contains the resolved version of ``codeql/cpp-all``.
+The lock file won't contain an entry for ``my-company/my-library`` since it is resolved from source.
 The ``codeql-pack.lock.yml`` file will look something like this:

 .. code-block:: yaml